devpi/devpi/doc/userman/devpi_indices.rst

 She can start using them (short endpoint)::

    $ devpi use dev
-   using index: http://localhost:3141/emilie/dev/ (logged in as emilie)
+   current devpi index: http://localhost:3141/emilie/dev/ (logged in as emilie) ~/.pydistutils.cfg : no config file exists ~/.pip/pip.conf    : no config file exists
+   always-set-cfg: no

 or (long endpoint)::

    $ devpi use prod
-   using index: http://localhost:3141/emilie/prod/ (logged in as emilie)
+   current devpi index: http://localhost:3141/emilie/prod/ (logged in as emilie) ~/.pydistutils.cfg : no config file exists ~/.pip/pip.conf    : no config file exists
+   always-set-cfg: no

 And from there, the urls should be set to::